 If, for some reason, I had to pick only one supplement to take, turmeric would most likely be my first choice simply because the many important health benefits of turmeric are important to whole body health.
 Turmeric comes from the root of the Curcuma longa plant and has long been used as a powerful anti-inflammatory in both Chinese and Indian medicine.
-Traditionally, turmeric was named “Indian saffron” because of its deep yellow-orange color and all through history has been as a condiment, healing remedy and textile dye.
+Traditionally named “Indian saffron” because of its deep yellow-orange color, all through history turmeric has been used as a condiment, healing remedy and textile dye.
 Turmeric is best known as one of the ingredients in curry and it also gives mustard its bright yellow color.
-Native to Indonesia and southern India, turmeric has been harvested for more than 5,000 years.
-It has served an important role in many traditional cultures throughout the East and is considered an important member of Ayurvedic pharmacopeia.
+Harvested for more than 5,000 years, turmeric is native to Indonesia and southern India.
+It has served an important role in many traditional cultures throughout the East and considered an important member of Ayurvedic pharmacopeia.

 Health Benefits of Turmeric for Alzheimer’s Disease

 The most active ingredient in turmeric root, bisdemethoxycurcumin, boosts the activity of the immune system in Alzheimer’s patients, helping them to clear the amyloid beta plaques characteristic of the disease.
-In healthy patients, immune cells called macrophages, which engulf and destroy abnormal cells and suspected pathogens, efficiently clear amyloid beta, but macrophage activity seems to be suppressed in Alzheimer’s patients.
+In healthy patients, immune cells called macrophages, which engulf and destroy abnormal cells and suspected pathogens, efficiently clear amyloid beta, but macrophage activity is most likely suppressed in Alzheimer’s patients.

 Health Benefits of Turmeric – Anti-Fungal